michael-milette/moodle-filter_filtercodes/README.md

 * Admin: {ifadmin}You are an administrator.{/ifadmin}
 * Home: {ifhome}You are on the Home Front page.{/ifhome}
 * Dashboard: {ifdashboard}You are on the Home Front page.{/ifdashboard}
+* String with component: {string:component_name}stringidentifier{/string}
+* String: {string}stringidentifier{/string}

 You can switch to different roles to see how each will affect the content being displayed.

 ### When a user is logged out, the First name, Surname, Full Name, Email address and Username are empty.
 How can I set default values for these tags?

 You can do this using the language editor built into Moodle.
 There is currently support for the following defaults: defaultfirstname, defaultsurname, defaultusername, defaultemail.
 By default, these are blank.
-As for the Full Name, it is made up of the firstname and surname separated by a space and is therefore not settable.
+As for the Full Name, it is made up of the first name and surname separated by a space and is therefore not settable.

 ### I added the "{mycoursesmenu}" to my custom menu.
 How can I hide it if the user is not logged in?